-The Title IX Coordinator and Affirmative Action Officer may delegate their authority under these Procedures to an Eligible Designee.
+The Vice President of Government Affairs and Legal Counsel and the Title IX Coordinator and Director of Institutional Equity may delegate their authority under these Procedures to a Designee.

 Requests for Anonymity or No Action

 Every effort will be made to protect the privacy interests of the persons involved in a manner consistent with the need for a thorough review of a report or Complaint.